Mattbug3/front-end-interview-questions/README.md

 #### 1. Global Context:

-In the global context, `this` refers to the global object, which is `window` in a web browser environment and `global` in Node.js.
+- In the global context (default), `this` refers to the global object, which is `window` in a web browser environment and `global` in Node.js.

 Example: